A Geology Field Trip to Oman

-Wadi Bani Kharus, Wadi Hajir, and Wadi Mistal
+Wadi Bani Kharus and Wadi Hajir

-Today we will have three separate wadis to explore and study.
+Today we will have two separate wadis to explore and study.
 For clarity, wadi is an Arabic word referring to a dry river valley, apart from in the rainy season when they can flood.